zabbix/zabbix/templates/media/msteams-workflow/README.md

     * Copy the workflow endpoint URL and save it!
 It will be used in the Zabbix webhook later.

 8. Verify the new Workflow:
-    * You can now close this window and press the Home button in the top left corner of the Workflow menu.
+    * You can now close this window and press the home button in the top-left corner of the workflow menu.
     * On this page, the new workflow called "Zabbix webhook" should appear.
     * [![](images/th.5.png?raw=true)](images/5.png)